-DR. ALEXANDER WERTH, Trinkle Professor and Department Chair of Biology
+DR. ALEXANDER WERTH, Trinkle Professor of Biology

 My research on the biomechanics and functional morphology of the filtration process in baleen whales has major implications for 1) designing improved filters and dynamic, clog-free filter materials; 2) creating engineering solutions inspired by nature (biomimetics); and 3) understanding how whales capture prey in varying environmental conditions.

 Postdoctoral Research Fellow/Visiting Scientist, Arctic Research Facility, US Department of Wildlife Management, 1992

 Ph.D., Biology, Harvard University, 1992

 B.S., Zoology, Summa cum Laude, Duke University, 1985

 Dr. Alex Werth talks about his research on 3D printing of baleen

 Helm, R.R.
 2014.
 Why do beluga whales have love handles?
 Deep Sea News.

 Davies, E. 2013.
 Whales filter feed with a tangled hair-like net.
 BBC Nature News.

 Lewis, T. 2013.
 Whales trap dinner with mouthful of swirling bristles.
 Live Science